 Would you drop off your child at the park and leave them unattended for a few hours?
-Most parents would answer “no”, so why do we allow our children on social media and online spaces without monitoring their activity?
-Diana Schwarz, a social media lawyer and child’s rights activist, investigates.
+Most parents would answer “no”.
+So why do we allow our children on social media and online spaces without monitoring their activity?
+Diana Schwarz, a social media lawyer and child’s rights activist, tells us more

-As a mother of two, I know that every parent wants to protect their children from any harm.
-However, there seems to be a big absence of informed parenting in the digital age, or simple ignorance, in South African homes with regard to the effects of social media, the dangers facing children on social media and the law.
+Every parent wants to protect their children from any harm.
+However, there seems to be an absence of informed parenting in the digital age in South Africa house when it comes to the effects of social media, the dangers facing children on social media and the law.

 The internet has a wealth of knowledge and benefits for education, socialisation and connectivity.
-It is a great tool for children if used in a safe and positive way, however, as with anything in life, there are also dangers that parents and children need to be aware of.
+It is a great tool for children if used in a safe and positive way.
+However, there are also dangers that parents and children need to be aware of.

-In South Africa, children from the age of 7 can be sued in the name of their parent or legal guardian, while children aged 11–18 can be sued in their own name with the assistance of a parent or guardian and are deemed to be legally liable for their actions; they can be sued civilly or charged criminally.
+Children aged 7+ can be sued in the name of their parent or legal guardian under South African law, while those aged 11–18 can be sued in their own name with the assistance of a parent or guardian and are deemed to be legally liable for their actions.
+They can be sued civilly or charged criminally.

-Children from 11 years up to 14 years of age have criminal capacity and the onus to prove criminal capacity on the part of the child accused of having committed a crime, rests with the State.
+Furthermore, children 11–14 years of age have criminal capacity.
+The onus to prove criminal capacity on the part of the child accused of having committed a crime, rests with the State.
 Children older than 14 years have criminal capacity unless otherwise proven by the accused child.

 The age for users to create accounts on most social media platforms is generally 13 years old.
 This includes Snapchat, Instagram, Facebook, WhatsApp etc. Some platforms require the consent of parents/guardians.